techlore/go-incognito/Scripts/Section 3/5_ Two-Factor Authentication.md

 products out there that have their own proprietary version of physical 2FA.
 Like I said, there’s nothing in particular I’m going to recommend, but just be aware that these products exist.

+# **Biggest mistake of Go Incognito so far: No mention to BACK UP YOUR 2FA CODES!
+I repeat...BACK UP 2FA CODES.
+This is a major headache in the event you lose the device holding your 2FA keys.
+Have you backed up your codes yet?**

 [Queue Outro Promos]